torvalds/linux/Documentation/userspace-api/seccomp_filter.rst

 A large number of system calls are exposed to every userland process with many of them going unused for the entire lifetime of the process.
-As system calls change and mature, bugs are found and eradicated.
+As system calls change and mature, s are found and eradicated.
 A certain subset of userland applications benefit by having a reduced set of available system calls.
 The resulting set reduces the total kernel surface exposed to the application.
 System call filtering is meant for